wp-plugins/mailmunch/readme.txt

 = How many more emails will list builder help me get? =

-Most people see a 100% - 500% growth in their email subscriber growth.
+Most people see a 100% to 500% growth in their email subscribers.

 = Can I customize the look and feel of the popup? =